Curtis Cokes

-Curtis Cokes (June 15, 1937 – May 29, 2020) was a boxer from Dallas, Texas, United States.
-Cokes was the simultaneous NYSAC, WBA, WBC and The Ring Welterweight Champion, and he was famous for his training regimen, which he also imposed on other boxers training with him.
+Curtis Cokes (June 15, 1937 – May 29, 2020) was an American professional boxer and trainer, who competed in the welterweight division between 1958 and 1972.
+He was the simultaneous NYSAC, WBA, WBC and The Ring Welterweight Champion between 1966 and 1969.

 Pre-championship career

 On March 24, 1958, Cokes began to box professionally, defeating Manuel Gonzalez, whom he would later fight for the world title, in a six-round decision.
 He won eleven fights in a row, including a second match with Gonzalez, before losing to Gonzalez in their third fight, on April 27, 1959.
 His next fight, against Garland Randall on June 18 of the same year, ended in a three-round no contest.
 He and Randall had an immediate rematch and on August 27, he knocked out Randall in the first round.
 He had an additional fourteen fights, going 11-2-1 in that span (his one draw was against Kenny Lane, a boxer who twice challenged Carlos Ortiz for world championships), before facing Luis Rodriguez, another world welterweight champion, on September 3, 1961.
 He beat Rodriguez by a ten-round decision, outpointed Gonzalez in their fourth fight, and lost to Rodriguez in their second fight, also by points.
 He went 13–4 in his next seventeen fights, and, after losing in a ten-round decision to Eddie Pace at Los Angeles, California, on August 27, 1964, he announced his retirement.
 However, on October 14 of that year, he announced he was returning to boxing.